Street musicians, performers, entertainers and buskers all rely on accepting money from passersby to make a living.

 Known for its card readers, SumUp also lets you print QR codes that street entertainers can place on the ground for donations.

 That is why we recommend SumUp’s QR code payments instead.
-These have a transaction fee of 1.69% – so no fixed fee, just a percentage that will make the cost of a £2 donation about 3p.
+These have a transaction fee of 1.69% – no fixed fee.
+This percentage rate will make the cost of a £2 donation about 3p.
 SumUp may even charge nothing for QR code payments during promotional phases.

 All you have to do is display the QR code.
-A person can then scan it with their smartphone, enter a transaction amount and pay with their card details.
-A large choice of cards are accepted: Visa, Mastercard, American Express, Discover, Diners Club and UnionPay, all for the same fixed transaction rate.
+A person can then scan it with their phone, enter an amount and pay online.
+Visa, Mastercard, American Express, Discover, Diners Club and UnionPay are all accepted for the same fixed rate.

 To get started, there’s only an online form that takes 5-10 minutes to complete.
-The account has to connect with a bank account in your business or sole trader name, in order to receive payouts within 2-3 working days.
+The account has to connect with a bank account in your business or sole trader name to receive payouts within 2-3 working days.
 You also get a SumUp Business Account where payouts can go the next day, including weekends.

 Zettle: only card reader with self-service payment feature

-The only app-based card reader in the UK that lets you accept contactless and chip and PIN without your having to manually enter each transaction is Zettle Reader.
+The only terminal in the UK that accepts contactless and chip and PIN without entering each transaction is Zettle Reader.

-Their ‘Repeat Payments’ feature enables you to set a fixed amount that everyone pays, like £2, and then people are free to just tap their cards any time during your performance.
+Their ‘Repeat Payments’ feature enables you to set a fixed amount that everyone pays, like £2.
+Then, people are free to just tap their cards any time during your performance.
 The card reader is then immediately ready for the next payment.

 Zettle Reader can be purchased with a charging dock (pictured).